LemonATsu/CUDA-kNN-Aniso-Gaussian-Feature-Aggregation/README.md

 This is a CUDA PyTorch binding of kNN feature aggregation with anisotropic gaussian weighting.

+The code supports 2nd-order backpropagation through the 1st-order gradient w.r.t the query points.
+This enables calculation for [Eikonal constraint](https://proceedings.mlr.press/v119/gropp20a/gropp20a.pdf) that is commonly used for regularizing Neural SDF.
 ## How does it work?
 Given `q` the query points, and `p` the feature point clouds, the function finds the k nearest neighbors of each query in the feature point clouds.
 The feature of the query is then determined by a weighted sum of the features from the k neighbors.